utcompling/textgrounder/README.txt

 ------ I. Java  ------

 1. Make sure you have Java installed.
-TextGrounder is developed and tested on Java 6, but it might work on Java 5 (definitely not earlier).
+TextGrounder is developed and tested on Java 6 and 7, but it might work on Java 5 (definitely not earlier).

 2. Set your JAVA_HOME environment variable to the top level of the Java installation tree.
-On Mac OS X it's probably /Library/Java/Home.
-On the University of Maryland (UMD) CLIP machines running Red Hat Enterprise Linux, it's probably /usr/lib/jvm/jre-1.6.0-sun.x86_64.
+This should reference a directory containing `bin`, `lib`, `include` subdirectories.
+On Mac S OX it might be in /Library/Java/Home (e.g. on older versions), or in a place like /Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home (on newer versions, e.g. 10.7 or above), or possible in a place like /System/Library/Frameworks/JavaVM.framework/Versions/Current.
+On the UTexas TACC Longhorn system it might be somewhere like /share/apps/teragrid/jdk64/jdk1.7.0_45/.
+On the University of Maryland (UMD) CLIP machines running Red Hat Enterprise Linux, it might be /usr/lib/jvm/jre-1.6.0-sun.x86_64.
+You can often figure this out by running `which java` to see where the `java` executable is located.

 ------ II.
 Download and build TextGrounder ------